Just Joined? Not sure what to do or what happens next? Don't worry, please read on......

 On joining the TJSKA you will receive the following items in your new members welcome pack;-

-- your Gi (karate suit), belt & SSKA & Club Badges
+- your Gi (karate suit), white belt & SSKA & Club Badges embroidered on your suit.

-- your Membership Book & Licence (Insurance valid for one year)
+- your Membership/Grading Book & Licence (Insurance valid for one year)

 - the SSKA Calendar